qazi0/real-time-disaster-management/code/disaster_detection/README.md

 Add `--trt` and `--state path/to/pth/file` flags for evaluating TensorRT engine's performance

 ## Power Consumption
-Power usage of model can be calculated using `calculate-power-usage.py` script
+Power usage of model on Nvidia Jetson TX2 can be calculated using `calculate-power-usage.py` script
 ```
 python calculate-power-usage.py --model {model} --weights weights/{model.pt} --root-dir path/to/data
 ```